CNES/bulldozer-qgis-plugin/README.md

 - QGIS version 3.0 or higher

 #### Installation Steps
-You can install the plugin directly from within QGIS:
+You can install the plugin directly within QGIS:
   1. Go to `Plugins > Manage and Install Plugins`.
   2. Search for "BulldozerDtmProvider".
   3. Click `Install Plugin`.